k2view-academy/K2View-Academy/community/spotlight/spotlight_20210527.md

 The **Actor Editor** allows you to:

 * Create an Actor, and define its inputs and outputs.
-* Set the Actors as final or hidden, if needed.
+* Set the inputs and outputs as final or hidden, if needed.
-* Set the default values of the Actors, if needed.
+* Set the default values of the inputs and outputs, if needed.
 * Run the Actor in order to debug it.

 [Click to learn more about the Actor Editor](https://support.k2view.com/Academy_6.5/articles/19_Broadway/28_actor_editor.html).